nnethercote/perf-book/src/compile-times.md

 The Rust compiler supports [incremental compilation], which avoids redoing work when you recompile a crate.
 It can greatly speed up compilation, at the cost of sometimes making the produced executable run a little more slowly.
-For this reason, it is only enabled by default for debug builds.
-If you want to enable it for release builds as well, add the following lines to the `Cargo.toml` file.
+For this reason, it is only enabled by default for [dev builds].
+If you want to enable it for [release builds] as well, add the following lines to the `Cargo.toml` file.
 ```toml
 [profile.release]